In brutal aesthetics, however, the animal mutates variously into a beast, a god, a monster, or a creature.[i]

 It really is mystifying what one can make of these connections, but how often does one stop reading, look back through passages to find such oddities?
 There is a disordered jig-saw puzzle nature to the parts of the novel.
 However, one fact the reader does come to understand is that Yeong-hye is not the only character who suffers a life-shattering transformation.
 (I will consider this development of other characters in a later essay.)

 As a solution for her own dilemma to regain power for herself, Yeong-yhe’s desire is to wipe the slate clean, to start afresh, through regenerative transfiguration or transmogrification into a wholly different being.
 Trees seem less cruel to one another than human beings.
 Really, what does one do when one’s personal life is impossible to bear?
 Is it enough for a modern realist to write stories about people making do, coping with a gradual deterioration of living in a society that obviously seems to be hurtling into barbarism?
 Brutal aesthetic artists aren’t choosing the model of retreating into passivity and calmly meditating till the suffering is done.
 They seem intent on moving ahead of the losing program, hastening beyond the tedious life of waiting and watching as the violence of wars, weathers, famines and extinctions rages just beyond the threshold, and seeking a vision beyond humanistic nature as we know it.
-Civilization and humanism have not prevented calamity and catastrophe, have helped bring us to turn to the state we are.
+Civilization and humanism have not prevented calamity and catastrophe, but, instead, have helped bring us to the state we are in.
 We need a brutal regeneration, a reanimation, a transformation.

 Addendum: References to Some Ideas of Walther Benjamin

 [In this striving for a rational argument about what ameliorative or remedial actions can be taken to resolve this pernicious pattern of life, I have read Walter Benjamin’s (1892-1940) famous essay “Critique of Violence.”[ix]
 Benjamin sees no way of regressing to a remedial point of cultural change; small, progressive steps to better humankind in the mythical patterns and management of established laws are impossible.
 Therefore, he suggests a remaking of the laws, fresh, creative changes not tried before.
 Jürgen Habermas in “Consciousness-Raising or Rescuing Critique” speaks of Benjamin’s idea as a rescuing critique, which constitutes “a punctual breakthrough from the continuum of natural history.”
 This is termed by Benjamin “a ‘divine’ or ‘pure’ violence that aims at ‘breaking the cycle under the spell of mythical forms of law.’”[x]
-In various essays by commentators, Benjamin seems to have a renewed life almost a century after his period of critical writings.
+In various essays by commentators, Benjamin seems to have a renewed life almost a century after his early period of critical writings.
 Furthermore, Benjamin’s essays and ideas regarding the law-making violence of radical revolutionary strategy have been employed for their unusual ground-breaking argument in various papers or presentations (See, footnote 1 above, regarding Hal Foster).[xi]

 I wonder if it is our own deplorable state of civilization that warrants a look backward to writers who spoke of not continuing with the failed traditions of power and domination, with all the wreckage and ruin that never seems to be mitigated or remedied, but of a cleansing renewal.
 The following passage from Benjamin’s letters speaks to that end: